Tennessee audit blasts private prisons for understaffing

 The audit also flagged other issues — from a sky-high staff turnover rate to a chronic failure to provide adequate healthcare and education programs — at Trousdale and other prisons operated by CoreCivic, formerly known as Corrections Corporation of America.
 Those concerns appear to corroborate longstanding complaints from inmates and former employees.

-NBC News has previously reported on purported problems at Trousdale, ranging from violence among prisoiners to insufficient resources.
+NBC News has previously reported on purported problems at Trousdale, ranging from violence among prisoners to insufficient resources.

 A former employee who spoke to NBC News last year claimed he was never properly trained for the job.